 Compensation can be obtained for losses that are a result of the abuse.
 These can include:

 Compensation for emotional pain and suffering;

-Generally speaking, nursing home’s could be held liable where their residents catch and/or pass away from COVID-19.
+Generally speaking, long-term care facilities could be held liable where their residents catch and/or pass away from COVID-19.

 The answer is largely dependent on the facts of the case.
 Nursing home professionals, as we have discussed above, owe their residents a duty of care.
 In this case, that means that they are required to take all steps, within the scope of their employment, to protect their residents from COVID-19.

 Negligent behavior may include their staff not wearing personal protective equipment such as masks.
 Contact our law firm today for a free consultation as you may be able to take legal action for damages.